ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

-# Configuration file contents - PDF output
+# Configuration for PDF output

 Layout definitions for PDF output are stored in the configuration under the key `"pdf"`.